Dans-labs/dariah/docs/Components.md

   for each filter, the amount of items that passes all filters except that one filter;
   see [computeFiltering](Dux#computefiltering);
 * `filterField` **string**;
-  the name of the filter by which it is known to the application (as in the [data model]({{site.serverBase}}/models/data.yaml);
+  the name of the field that the current filter is acting upon;
+  (as in the [data model]({{site.serverBase}}/models/data.yaml);
 * `filterId` **number**;
   the sequence number of a specific filter which identifies it among all filters